Elderberry (S. canadensis):

 Probably the most common use of elderberry is to treat colds.
 (See also Colds & Flu)

 In a word?
 Delicious!
 If you’ve tasted elderberries, you’ll be familiar with their delightful and healthful flavor because they have a sweet but acidic (tart-ish) flavor.
-I absolutely LOVE the flavor.
-They also have a considerably sweeter, more savory, and succulent elderberry flavor when prepared for flavoring meals and beverages.
+I absolutely LOVE it.
+The berries also have a considerably sweeter, more savory, and succulent elderberry flavor when prepared for flavoring meals and beverages.

 The American elder, is a large shrub native to North America.
 It bears white flowers early in the summer and dark, almost black, berries in the late summer.
 Both the flowers and the berries have been used as food and for making wine.
 According to James Duke, “Elder Blow [flower] wine is something special, delicious, with a beautiful pale yellow color.”
 Presumably American settlers knew the European elder, a plant believed to have magical healing powers, and used the American native in similar ways.
 The flowers were formerly prized for use in salves and ointments, and the juice of the berries was valued as a tonic.